You are here

 In this lesson, pupils learn what a refugee is by reading a definition, some statistics and some information about how refugees might feel.
-Students are encouraged to put themselves in the place of a refugee and consider how they might feel at leaving behind their homes and belongings.
+Learners are encouraged to put themselves in the place of a refugee and consider how they might feel at leaving behind their homes and belongings.
 They can also watch a short video produced by UNICEF, in which two brothers talk about their journey from Syria to Germany.

-In the main part of the lesson, students work in groups to produce a poster presentation.
+In the main part of the lesson, learners work in groups to produce a poster presentation.
 They imagine a group of refugee children of the same age are coming to live in their town.
 They follow clear steps to plan, research, prepare, do and present ideas for activities to make the refugees feel welcome.
 Finally, they present their ideas to the class using posters to help them explain their ideas.

 - To promote cross-cultural understanding and tolerance

-- To encourage planning, collaboration and team work
+- To encourage planning, collaboration and teamwork

 - To raise awareness of World Refugee Day

 - To give pupils an opportunity to be creative